yatiris/yatiris.github.io/_people/eugenia_moris.md

 ### Bio

-Eugenia Moris (Euge) is an undergrad student of Software Engineering working on intravascular ultrasound imaging (IVUS) and deep learning.
+Eugenia Moris (Euge) is an undergrad student of Software Engineering, working on his final project in intravascular ultrasound imaging (IVUS) and deep learning.

 <hr>